JasperHG90/MOOCs/coursera_data_dumps/clickstream_data/README.md

 ## Using rmongodb to query data in R

 You can query mongodb results from within R using the rmongodb package.
 You can find a 'basic script' on how to query data in the '/clickstream_data/Rmongodb' folder.
+I've also added an R markdown file on more complicated procedures in the '/clickstream_data/helper_functions' folder

 #### Useful resources for rmongodb